Oud-Heverlee Leuven: History

 Two seasons with the team finishing 9th and 14th were followed by a second division title on Sunday 24 April 2011, when Oud-Heverlee Leuven secured the 2010–11 2nd division championship and gained promotion to the First division for the season 2011–12, following a 2–2 draw at Antwerp.
 The team rounded off the season the following Sunday with a 2–0 home win against Lommel United, gathering a total of 73 points from 34 games and finishing 8 points ahead of 2nd placed Lommel United.
 Their promotion brought First division football to the city of Leuven for the first time since the 1949–50 season, when Stade Leuven had finished bottom of the league and were relegated.

 OH Leuven secured its top flight status following a 0–0 draw at home against Lierse on 3 March 2012, marking the first time a team from the city of Leuven managed to remain at the highest level of Belgian football for more than a single season.
 In the 2013–14 season, OH Leuven was relegated after losing the 2014 promotion/relegation play-offs.
 Although finishing 6th, the team was promoted next year via the 2015 promotion/relegation play-offs, but it was immediately relegated again after finishing last in the 2015–16 season.

 In September 2016, OH Leuven were caught up in a scandal affecting football in England.
 In relation to allegations made against individuals within English football, OH Leuven chairman Jimmy Houtput was alleged to have offered up the club as a "conduit" to allow third-party companies to gain ownership of football players in England.
 Houtput claimed he was "merely trying to obtain the identity of the possible investor(s) and would never take part in illegal activities to circumvent the third-party ownership", but subsequently resigned as OH Leuven chairman on 30 September.

-Later that season, with the club struggling financially, OH Leuven was taken over by the King Power International Group led by Vichai Srivaddhanaprabha who already owned Leicester City.
+Later that season, with the club struggling financially, OH Leuven was taken over by the Thai duty-free retailer King Power, led by chairman and CEO Vichai Srivaddhanaprabha, who already owned Leicester City.

-In July 2018, OH Leuven reclaimed the registration number that originally belonged to Stade Leuven, to "reclaim the glorious past", thus dropping registration number 6142 (originally belonging to F.C.
+In July 2018, OH Leuven reclaimed the registration number that originally belonged to K. Stade Leuven, to "reclaim the glorious past", thus dropping registration number 6142 (originally belonging to F.C.
 Zwarte Duivels Oud-Heverlee) and reverting to 18.

-On 27 October 2018, the club's chairman, Vichai Srivaddhanaprabha, died in a helicopter crash following Leicester City's home game against West Ham United.
+On 27 October 2018, the club's chairman, Vichai, died in a helicopter crash following Leicester City's home match against West Ham United.